NPKI Collar Strategy

 NPKI thesis for this collar

 NPKI collar positions are structurally neutral (protective); the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-NPKI positions also carry Energy sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move NPKI alongside the broader basket even when NPKI-specific fundamentals are unchanged.
+NPKI positions also carry Basic Materials sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move NPKI alongside the broader basket even when NPKI-specific fundamentals are unchanged.
 Always rebuild the position from current NPKI chain quotes before placing a trade.

 Frequently asked questions